-If you have a 12-month or 24-month pass, you can drive right in.
-You can purchase a 12-month pass for $30, or a 24-month pass for $50 from most major state park offices, over the phone by calling (800) 551-6949 (credit card orders only), or from vendors all over the state.
+If you have a 12-month or 24-month parking permit, you can drive right in.
+You can purchase a 12-month parking permit for $30, or a 24-month parking permit for $50 online, from most major state park offices, over the phone by calling (800) 551-6949 (credit card orders only), or from vendors all over the state.
 The permit is transferable among vehicles.

-If you´re camping at a state park, you don´t need a day-use parking pass.
+If you´re camping at a state park, you don´t need a day-use parking permit.
 Just display your current state park camping receipt on your dashboard.

-If you´re not camping and don´t have an annual pass, you need to buy a daily parking pass.
-Daily passes are $5 per day, per vehicle.
+If you´re not camping and don´t have an annual permit, you need to buy a daily parking permit.
+Daily parking permits are $5 per day, per vehicle.
 You can purchase them only at a park that charges a day-use parking fee.
 Most are dispensed from small yellow machines near the park entrance or parking area, but some are sold from the park booth or office.

 Other Recreation Passes

 Information on the Oregon Coast Passport.
-A multi-agency passport for 17 fee day-use areas along the Pacific Coast.
+A multi-agency passport for 17 fee day-use areas along the Oregon Coast.

 Oregon/Federal Recreation Passes (not valid in Oregon State Parks)